 You can also use one of the built-in sound or music tracks:

-- 1. Click the Sounds or Music category and choose from our royalty-free music collection. - 2.
+- 1. Click the Audio icon on the left-hand sidebar. - 2.
+Go to the Sounds or Music tab, select the category, and choose from our royalty-free music collection. - 3.
 Drag the tracks you liked on the Timeline.